Editor’s note: This post was last updated October 21, 2021.

 1. The Universal Declaration of Human Rights is the first document to detail the fundamental human rights that must be protected.
 The declaration was proclaimed by the General Assembly in 1948.
 Security human rights is a key pillar of the UN’s work.

-4. The UN and its agencies help over 1 million women a month overcome pregnancy complications.
+4. The UN and its agencies assisted in 1.9 million safe deliveries from 2018 – 2020.
 The UN Population Fund (UNFPA) works to make motherhood safer, among other responsibilities.

-6. The UN supports about 67 countries a year with their elections.
+6. The UN supported over 50 member states with their elections in 2020.
 The UN also uses diplomacy to prevent conflict.

 8. The Paris Agreement on climate change was signed by the largest amount of countries ever in a single day.
 On Earth Day 2016, 174 world leaders signed the agreement at the UN headquarters in New York.
 The UN is committed to fighting climate change, and the agreement builds on the UN Framework Convention on Climate Change.